-SyndicateRoom offers a unique form of equity crowdfunding: members invest alongside experienced business angels (the professionals when it comes to equity investments) who negotiate the economic terms for the funding round and invest a significant amount of their own capital – but more on that later.
+SyndicateRoom offers a unique form of equity crowdfunding: members enjoy investing opportunities backed by experienced business angels (the professionals when it comes to equity investments) who negotiate the economic terms for the funding round and invest a significant amount of their own capital – but more on that later.

 Risk Warning: Investing in early-stage businesses involves risks, including illiquidity, lack of dividends, loss of investment and dilution, and it should be done only as part of a diversified portfolio.
 SyndicateRoom is targeted exclusively at sophisticated investors who understand these risks and make their own investment decisions.
 Please click here to read the full risk warning.